 For Cuyahoga County (CWRU's location), a poll worker must be registered to vote in Cuyahoga County.
 However, there are some roles that do not require a registered voter and you can inquire about those; call the Cuyahoga County Board of Elections at 216-443-VOTE (8683).

-*CWRU student poll workers should follow all jurisdiction safety measures, including wearing a mask and socially distancing during their work duties.
+*CWRU student poll workers should follow all jurisdiction safety measures, including wearing a mask and socially distancing during their poll worker duties.
+They should communicate with the board and cancel their participation if they are feeling ill.

 The Center for Civic Engagement & Learning and Case Western Reserve University do not endorse any candidate or political party in connection with this or any other political campaign or election.
 Volunteer opportunities to engage in election activities will be posted as submitted by either party, and students can choose whether or not they wish to get involved.